Keep up-to-date on everything that we are doing, and how funds raised have been spent

 We ran a fun NEW event around the October half term asking volunteers to decorate some windows in their houses, which were then marked on a map for everyone to visit.
 This was a fantastic success and raised over £700- thank you SO much to everyone who helped!
 The winning window was voted for by pupils and was awarded to the Goldbrom family

-As you have probably seen around the school, the story chairs donated by Mrs Stephenson when she retired look a bit lonely, so the school has asked for funding to provide additional seats to surround them in the shape of mushroom stools.
-These will have been made possible by the money raised by the PWSA, to enhance play and encourage story telling amongst the students.
+The story chairs donated by Mrs Stephenson when she retired looked a bit lonely, so the school asked for funding to provide additional seats to surround them in the shape of mushroom stools.
+These were made possible by the money raised by the PWSA, to enhance play and encourage story telling amongst the students.

 Outdoor Reading Boxes